camwestwood/hl_dev_tech_task/README.md

 ## Task_5

-**A data stage process was previously taking 10 minutes to run.
+**5. A data stage process was previously taking 10 minutes to run.
 Now it’s taking an hour to complete.
 Detail the possible causes and how you would determine which was responsible**

 A data stage process was previously taking 10 minutes to run.
 Now it’s taking an hour to complete.
 Detail the possible causes and how you would determine which was responsible